 An individual whose initial purpose for moving to Texas is to attend an institution of higher education as a full-time student will be presumed not to have the required intent to make Texas his or her domicile; however, the presumption may be overruled by clear and convincing evidence.

-An individual shall not ordinarily be able to establish domicile by performing acts which are directly related to fulfilling educational objectives or which are req
+An individual shall not ordinarily be able to establish domicile by performing acts that are directly related to fulfilling educational objectives or which are required.